SnakeManPMC/arma-2-WRP_Ripper/README.md

 # arma-2-WRP_Ripper

-ArmA 2 reads OFP 4WVR WRP file and exports terrain elevations and objects into visitor 3 readable text files
+Reads OFP 4WVR WRP file and exports terrain elevations and objects into visitor 3 readable text files.

+If you are porting OFP islands to ArmA/2/3 terrains, this tool is a must.